xAhmadRazax/odin-calc/README.md

 # odin-calc

-A basic calculator that allow users to perform calculation
+A basic calculator that allow users to perform calculation on One pair of operands at a time

 **Features**